wp-plugins/wp-simple-booking-calendar/readme.txt

 * Change the first day of the week
 * Change the start month / year
 * Add and save booking information for each day on each of your booking calendars
-* Users with the Editor role also have access to the booking calendars
+* User management: assign users to calendars
 * Generate a token to insert the booking calendar in a page or post
 * WP Simple Booking Calendar Widget (booking calendar as widget)
 * Easy to translate into your own language